 It takes thought.
 It takes intention.
 And it takes sincerity.
 These are the things we WANT them to have but can’t force feed them.
 I’m such a big fan of apology letters these days that my kids write them to their teachers when I get a report of misbehavior at school, to grandparents or other adults when I feel they are being disrespectful, and even to peers when the situation calls for it.
 And you know what?
 They’ve gotten some in return.
 Including some from me, which they cherish.
 Because sometimes words DO speak louder than actions.

-Guest post by Aimee Wilcox of Motherhood and Other Musings.
-A full time mom to her four young muses, Aimee is also a part time writer and avid runner, and is always looking to keep a perspective on motherhood, life with kids and the Great Balance.
+Guest post by Aimee Wilcox, a full time mom to her four young muses.
+Aimee is also a part time writer and avid runner.